nshy/buddha/import/news-site/README.txt

 Correct preamble is added, files are ready to be put on site data.
 However some grabbed html has no news publish date, thus they stored as ${id}.html and have unfilled 'publish_date' in metadata.
 These have to be fixed manually.

+BEWARE! extract.rb need to be fixed to handle titles with double quotes.